joonas1234/laravel-nova-nested-form/README.md

 [![Monthly Downloads](https://poser.pugx.org/joonas1234/nova-nested-form/d/monthly)](https://packagist.org/packages/joonas1234/nova-nested-form)
 [![Daily Downloads](https://poser.pugx.org/joonas1234/nova-nested-form/d/daily)](https://packagist.org/packages/joonas1234/nova-nested-form)

+# HOX!!

+This package is a clone from https://github.com/yassipad/laravel-nova-nested-form.
+All the  credit goes to yassipad.
+I only applied this pull request to fix bug in newer Nova: https://github.com/yassipad/laravel-nova-nested-form/pull/68

 # Nova Nested Form

 This package allows you to include your nested relationships' forms into a parent form.

 # Release note for 2.0.5